madetech/leaving-cards/benjy-stanton.md

 Ciao Benjy, wishing you the best of luck in your future adventures.
 I hope we will meet again and work together on a project one day!

 ![Ciao!](https://media.tenor.com/_0SyvC_r2XAAAAAC/hi-hello.gif)

+### Andrew
+Goodbye Benjy, it was nice working with you!
+Good work on the beach forecasts; your focus on accessibility/inclusion was inspiring.
+Good luck in your future endeavours! 👋